 Phyllis Beasley, CPDT-KA, has over 20 years experience training dogs.
 She earned her Certified Professional Dog Trainer-Knowledge Assessed from the Council for the Certification of Professional Dog Trainers (CCPDT) in 2011 and is a certified Fear-Free trainer.
 She has been a member of the Association of Professional Dog Trainers since the early 2000's.
 She is a professional member of the Pet Professional Guild, an association dedicated to promoting force-free training.
 She is also a Supporting Member of the International Association of Animal Behavior Consultants, an American Kennel Club Canine Good Citizen Evaluator and a Pet Partners therapy animal evaluator.

-So what does this certification and these professional memberships mean to you?
+So what do the certifications and these professional memberships mean to you?

 It means that Phyllis has kept up with the latest in positive training methods and behavior studies and trains only using current methods and theories.
 It also means that she has made a commitment to train your dog as you want to treat him...with kindness and understanding.

 Phyllis co-founded South Carolina Sheltie Rescue.
 She has successfully trained her own dogs for competition and clients’ dogs for basic skills, competition and behavior modification.
 Phyllis' dogs have earned upper levels in obedience, agility, and Rally Obedience, and she handled her Sheltie, Sky, to his UKC conformation championship and with points towards his AKC championship.
 Three of her Shelties have been registered with Pet Partners therapy animal organization.
 Her current Pet Partner is bi-blue Sheltie Gideon.
-Gideon was recently certified as a HOPE Animal Assisted Crisis Response dog.
-Phyllis and Gideon will be providing comfort and support to families affected by disasters.
+Gideon is certified as a HOPE Animal Assisted Crisis Response dog.
+Phyllis and Gideon provide comfort and support to families and individuals affected by disasters.
 Phyllis' newest dog, a German Shepherd Dog, Elo, is currently training in human remains detection.

 From 2003 until 2015, Phyllis served as Assistant Trainer with Pawsitive Results, LLC, until its closure in December 2015.
 Working with Teoti Anderson, CPDT-KA, KPA-CTP provided her with years of experience under Ms. Anderson's mentorship and support.